support-yoonet/exit-intent/README.md

 ## Limitations
-- Cooldown using the unit of time like Hours, days, or weeks
+- Cooldown using the unit of time like Hours, days, or weeks is not yet implemented